 Over the early May bank holiday I headed up to Edinburgh to enjoy the unexpected sunshine and show Luke around the city that I’ve fallen in love with over the past few times I’ve been lucky enough to visit.
-As it was Luke’s first time we decided to try and see as much of the city as possible so here’s my itinerary for a three day long weekend in the city.
+As it was Luke’s first time we decided to try and see as much of the city as possible so here’s my itinerary for Edinburgh and spending a three day long weekend in the city.

 I much prefer getting the train from London to Edinburgh as I find that once you’ve got to the airport, checked in and everything time wise it isn’t much different and the train is comfortable, you don’t have to worry about luggage constraints and it takes you straight into the city.
 We opted for the 7am train from Kings Cross which reached Edinburgh Waverly at 11.25am.